-BMI View: The overall Telecoms Industry Risk/Reward score for the Middle East and North Africa region has declined in the Q2 2016 update, as GCC markets approach saturation and the entire region continues to grapple with the impacts of high security risks and low oil prices.
+BMI View: The overall Telecoms Industry Risk/Reward score for the Middle East and North Africa (MENA) region declined in the Q3 2016 update, as GCC markets approach saturation and the entire region continues to grapple with the impacts of high security risks and low oil prices.
+The pace of development will be much slower in North Africa due to lower spending power, and in most cases high political risk and less supportive regulatory frameworks will impact on the telecoms sector through increased operating costs and slower demand for new services.